It’s difficult for me to picture how I will be when this blog post is posted. My son, Bruce, will be a week old and I will be exhausted.

-You have start when they are young!
+You do have to start planning when they are young though!
 3 months old seems to be a perfect age to start.

 So my friend’s argument is that she doesn’t have enough money to buy a house today.
 I do agree, if you don’t have a sufficient down payment, putting aside the minimum amount to get the maximum match pay from the government is a great start.

 Any savings are better than no savings at all.
 Tony Robbins’ book can attest to this!